feelgood-interface/betting-wettbasis/README.md

 ```

 ### Disclaimer
-The script might not work with future website changes.
+The script might not work with future website changes and was only developed for fun.
 Please keep fair use policy in mind.
 Please Gamble Responsibly.